Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Yes, visiting Lyon just might mean falling in love with the city.

-Try to imagine Lyon as Lugdunum, capital city of the Gauls.
-Founded in 43 BCE by one of Caesar's officers, it is strategically placed at the confluence of two rivers, the Saône and the almighty Rhône.
+When you visit Lyon, to imagine it as Lugdunum, capital city of the Gauls.
+Founded in 43 BCE by one of Caesar's officers, it is strategically located at the confluence of two rivers, the Saône and the almighty Rhône.

 First came the military to secure the site, and then the civilians who would build life around them – and the trappings of their everyday lives: amphiteaters, temples, baths, aqueducts...